 - Winning any class or division of a varsity state championship (or championship of a region or equivalent or larger scope, such as provinces, countries, and multi-country regions) with rules and questions similar to those of NAQT.

 NAQT reserves the right to adjust rankings submitted by hosts to better conform to game results.
 In such cases, if the host requests it, we will post both the original ranking and NAQT’s ranking (but qualification to the HSNCT will be based on NAQT’s ranking).

-If a high school tournament divides its field into varsity and junior varsity divisions (or similar divisions based on skill) that don’t compete against each other, then only teams from the varsity division may qualify for the HSNCT, but the number that qualify will be equal to 15% of the total field from both divisions, but all teams in an upper division will be ranked above those in a lower division (regardless of record or statistics).
-For instance, if there are 10 varsity and 10 junior varsity teams, then a total of 3 teams will qualify ((10 + 10) × 15% = 3), but they will all come from the varsity division.
+If a tournament divides its field into varsity and junior varsity divisions (or similar divisions based on skill) that don’t compete against each other, then only teams from the varsity division may qualify for the HSNCT, but the number that qualify will be equal to 15% of the total field from both divisions (rounded up).
+For instance, if there are 10 varsity and 10 junior-varsity teams, then a total of 3 teams will qualify ((10 + 10) × 15% = 3), but they will all come from the varsity division.
 Winners of junior varsity divisions are encouraged to apply for wildcards.

 If a tournament divides its field into divisions based on school size and/or school type (e.g., public versus private) that don’t compete against each other, then each division will be considered a separate tournament for the sake of qualification.
-If 10 “class A” schools and 16 “class B” schools attend, then two (10 × (15%) = 1.5, rounds to 2) “class A” schools and three (16 × (15%) = 2.4, rounds to 3) “class B” schools will qualify for the HSNCT.
+If 10 “class A” schools and 16 “class B” schools attend, then two (10 × (15%) = 1.5, which rounds up to 2) “class A” schools and three (16 × (15%) = 2.4, rounds to 3) “class B” schools will qualify for the HSNCT.

 Qualifying Multiple Teams

-In order to qualify multiple teams from the same school for the HSNCT, they must attend the same tournament and qualify independently.
+In order to qualify multiple teams from the same school for the HSNCT, the teams must attend the same tournament and qualify independently.
 Teams that qualify at different tournaments—even if composed of entirely different students—do not provide their school with more than one berth at the HSNCT.
 Wildcard consideration will be given to additional teams from the same school that have demonstrated a high quality of play throughout the year.

 Invitations Are Not Guaranteed Spots